azman0101/WordPress-Plugin-Boilerplate/README.md

-# WordPress Plugin Boilerplate
+# Update Comparison Plugin

 A standardized, organized, object-oriented foundation for building high-quality WordPress Plugins.

 ## Contents

-The WordPress Plugin Boilerplate includes the following files:
+The Update Comparison Plugin includes the following files:

 * `.gitignore`.
 Used to exclude certain files from the repository.
 * `CHANGELOG.md`.
 The list of changes to the core project.
 * `README.md`.
 The file that you’re currently reading.
-* A `plugin-name` directory that contains the source code - a fully executable WordPress plugin.
+* A `update-compare` directory that contains the source code - a fully executable WordPress plugin.

 ## Features